cathugger/mkp224o/README.md

   sudo cp -r neko54as6d54....onion /var/lib/tor/nekosvc
   ```

-  You may need to adjust owner and permissions:
+  You may need to adjust ownership and permissions:

   ```bash
   sudo chown -R tor: /var/lib/tor/nekosvc sudo chmod -R u+rwX,og-rwx /var/lib/tor/nekosvc
   ```

   Then edit `torrc` and add new service with that folder.

   After reload/restart tor should pick it up.

 * Generate addresses with 1-2 and 7-9 digits?

-  onion addresses use base32 encoding which does not include 1,2,7,8,9
+  Onion addresses use base32 encoding which does not include 1,2,7,8,9
   numbers.

-  so no, that's not possible to generate these, and mkp224o tries to
+  So no, that's not possible to generate these, and mkp224o tries to
   detect invalid filters containing them early on.

 * How long is it going to take?

   Because of probablistic nature of brute force key generation, and
   varience of hardware it's going to run on, it's hard to make promisses
   about how long it's going to take, especially when the most of users
   want just a few keys.

   See [this issue][#27] for very valuable discussion about this.

   If your machine is powerful enough, 6 character prefix shouldn't take
   more than few tens of minutes, if using batch mode (read
   [OPTIMISATION.txt][OPTIMISATION]) 7 characters can take hours
   to days.

   No promisses though, it depends on pure luck.

 * Will this work with onionbalance?

   It appears that onionbalance supports loading usual
   `hs_ed25519_secret_key` key so it should work.

 ### Contact

 For bug reports/questions/whatever else, email cathugger at cock dot li.

 PGP key, if needed, can be found at <http://cathug2kyi4ilneggumrenayhuhsvrgn6qv2y47bgeet42iivkpynqad.onion/contact.html>.

 ### Acknowledgements & Legal